Chevrolet Camaro: Sixth generation (2016–2024)

 Motor Trend named the 2016 Camaro its "Car of the Year".

-Early production have three engine versions: a 2.0 L turbo-charged inline-four producing 275 hp, a new 3.6 L V6 making 335 hp, while the SS model features the 6.2 L LT1 V8 with 455 hp; the ZL1 model will use a supercharged 650 hp LT4 based on the Corvette Z06, and the transmissions are either a six-speed manual or an eight-speed automatic (the 2017 ZL1 will share the six-speed manual but has an optional ten-speed automatic).
+Early production cars have three engine versions: a 2.0 L turbo-charged inline-four producing 275 hp, a new 3.6 L V6 making 335 hp, while the SS model features the 6.2 L LT1 V8 with 455 hp; the ZL1 model will use a supercharged 650 hp LT4 based on the Corvette Z06.
+The transmissions are either a six-speed manual or an eight-speed automatic (the 2017 ZL1 will share the six-speed manual but have an optional ten-speed automatic transmission with paddle shift).

-The 2016 Camaro come equipped with both Apple CarPlay and Android Auto Capability features.